pdagger/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

+# Criteria:
+1. The project makes use of references in function declarations.

+At least two variables are defined as references, or two functions use pass-by-reference in the project code.

+snake.h line 21, snake.cpp lines 22-29

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)